goofacz/SMILe-Examples/README.md

 This simulation implements Single-sided two Way ranging.
 It consists four nodes (three anchors and one mobile node).
 For more details please refer to simulation README file.

 **Clock tester**
 Simple tool evaluating clock models.
-Simulation simple schedules self messages every picosecond and logs pairs of simulation and local clock timestamps.
+Simulation simply schedules periodically self messages and logs pairs of simulation and local clock timestamps.
 For more details please refer to simulation README file.